Abstract-OS/serde-value-wasm/README.md

 # serde-value

-`serde-cw-value` provides a way to capture serialization value trees for later processing.
+`serde-value-wasm` provides a way to capture serialization value trees for later processing.
 Crate is designed to work with CosmWasm smart contracts, in particular - it errors early when any floating-point types are processed.
 This is for of [serde-value](https://github.com/arcnmx/serde-value).